connordoner/cgmeuk/README.md

 ## Deployment

-Although my production environment isn’t publicly available yet, it is possible to deploy changes to it.

-This is done automatically when changes are pushed to the `main` branch using a [GitHub Actions workflow](./.github/workflows/deploy.yml).
+Changes are deployed automatically when they’re pushed to the `main` branch using a [GitHub Actions workflow](./.github/workflows/deploy.yml).
+They can then be accessed at [connorgurney.me.uk](https://www.connorgurney.me.uk).

 As long as you’re [logged in to Terraform Cloud](https://developer.hashicorp.com/terraform/tutorials/cloud-get-started/cloud-login), you can also deploy manually by running the following command: